anaseto/gruid/README.md

 A\* and the mouse.

 The **rl** package provides some additional utilities commonly needed in grid-based games such as roguelikes.
-The package is usable, but still
-experimental: it provides an event priority queue, a field of view algorithm as well as map generation algorithms.
+The package provides an event priority queue, a field of view algorithm, map generation algorithms, as well as vault parsing and manipulation utilities.

 The **tcell**, **js**, and **sdl** packages in the [drivers sub-directory](drivers/) provide specific rendering and input implementations